am8850/k8s-calico-netpol/README.md

 kubectl delete ns/dev
 ```

+## Solution

-The solution is to use Network Policies.
+The solution is to use Kubernetes network policies.

 ## Description

-In this demo, we will create a 3-tier app and setup network policies following the following best practices:
+In this demo, we will create a simple 3-tier demo app and setup network policies following the following best practices:

 - Deny all traffic by default
 - Open all traffic to the frontend only